-Florida Governor Ron DeSantis signs new Republican-drawn congressional redistricting map into law
+Florida Governor DeSantis signs new congressional map into law and faces immediate lawsuit

-Florida Governor Ron DeSantis signed legislation on Monday enacting a new congressional map that could give Republicans a 24-4 advantage in the state's delegation, potentially adding four GOP seats.
-Democratic voters and voting rights groups immediately filed a lawsuit in Florida state court arguing the map violates the state constitution's Fair Districts Amendment prohibiting partisan gerrymandering.
-DeSantis justified the mid-decade redistricting by citing the Supreme Court's recent Louisiana v.
-Callais decision striking down race-based redistricting requirements under the Voting Rights Act.
+Florida Governor Ron DeSantis signed a new congressional map into law that could give Republicans a 24-4 advantage in Florida's congressional delegation, potentially netting the party four additional House seats.
+Hours after the signing, the National Redistricting Foundation and Elias Law Group filed a lawsuit in Florida's 2nd Judicial Court on behalf of Democratic voters, arguing the map violates Florida's constitution's Fair Districts Amendment prohibiting partisan gerrymandering.
+DeSantis has cited the Supreme Court's ruling in Louisiana v.
+Callais as justification for the new districts.

 Divergence score